douglascayers/sfdx-lightning-api-component/README.md

 directly from your component's JavaScript without you needing to write Apex or configure Named Credentials.
 Just install and use.

+# Pre-Requisites

+1. Enable Lightning Experience
+2. Enable My Domain
+3. Allow IFraming of Visualforce Pages with Clickjack Protection

+You can find step-by-step instructions with screen shots in the [Mass Action Scheduler Pre-Requisites](https://github.com/douglascayers-org/sfdx-mass-action-scheduler/wiki/Pre-Requisites-Instructions) wiki page, which is my primary app that uses this component.

 # Getting Started